Corporate average fuel economy: Consumer preferences

 The Insurance Companies' Highway Loss Data Institute publishes data showing that larger vehicles are more expensive to insure, so forcing consumers to purchase smaller vehicles is in their best interest.

 Automotive enthusiasts decry the Malaise era of auto design, partially brought on by CAFE.
 Some consumers felt so strongly, that by 1985, 66,900 individuals purchased vehicles in the grey market to avoid the sluggish, unreliable vehicles mandated by the government.

 In 2003, Alliance of Automobile Manufacturers spokesman Eron Shosteck noted that automakers produce more than 30 models rated at 30 mpg or more for the U.S. market, and they are poor sellers, indicating that consumers do not prioritize fuel economy.

 In 2004, GM retiree Charles Amann said that consumers do not pick the weak-performing vehicle when given a choice of engines.

 Vehicle safety ratings are now made available to consumers by NHTSA. and by the Insurance Institute for Highway Safety.

 A 2006 Consumer Reports survey concluded fuel economy is the most important consideration in consumers' choice of vehicle, and a 2007 Pew Charitable Trusts survey found that nine out of ten Americans favor tougher CAFE standards, including 91% of Democrats and 85% of Republicans.
 In 2007, the 55 mpg Toyota Prius outsold the top-selling SUV, the 17 mpg Ford Explorer.

 In 1999, USA Today reported small cars tend to depreciate faster than larger cars, so they are worth less in value to the consumer over time.
 However, 2007 Edmunds depreciation data show that some small cars, primarily premium models, are among the best in holding their value.

 SUVs and minivans created due to original mandate

 CAFE standards signaled the end of the traditional long station wagon, but Chrysler CEO Lee Iacocca developed the idea of marketing the minivan as a station wagon alternative, while certifying it in the separate truck category to allow compliance with less-strict CAFE standards.
 Eventually, this same idea led to the promotion of the SUV.

 The definitions for cars and trucks are not the same for fuel economy and emission standards.
 For example, a Chrysler PT Cruiser was defined as a car for emissions purposes and a truck for fuel economy purposes.
-Under then light truck fuel economy rules, the PT Cruiser had have a lower fuel economy target (28.05 mpg beginning in 2011) than it would if it were classified as a passenger car.
+Under the light truck fuel economy rules, the PT Cruiser had a lower fuel economy target (28.05 mpg beginning in 2011) than it would if it were classified as a passenger car.